mietek/halcyon-website/pages/index.md

 #### Simple

-- Halcyon uses regular Cabal packages, sandboxes, and repositories, such as Hackage and Stackage.
+- Halcyon uses regular Cabal packages, sandboxes, and repositories.

 - Halcyon does not require GHC to be installed, as it can install the correct version of GHC for the app.